SteviLen420/Heisenberg_Uncertainty_Simulation/run_20251001_063521/Manuscript.md

 ## 5. Conclusions

-Through a simple but rigorous numerical experiment, we have demonstrated the validity of the Heisenberg Uncertainty Principle using Gaussian wave packets in one spatial dimension.
+Through a simple but rigorous numerical experiment, I have demonstrated the validity of the Heisenberg Uncertainty Principle using Gaussian wave packets in one spatial dimension.
 The key findings of this study are:

 1. **Quantitative verification**: The uncertainty product Δx·Δp consistently equals ℏ/2 (0.5 in atomic units) across all initial conditions, confirming that Gaussian wave packets saturate the Heisenberg bound and achieve minimum uncertainty.